 Majority doing this for 'personal use,' survey reveals

-Hackers aren't the only group employers should be worried about these days, after a new report found that former employees are still accessing the accounts of their former employers.
+Hackers aren't the only people who employers should be worried about these days, after a new report found that former employees are still accessing the accounts of their previous organisation.

 How did they do it?
 More than half (58%) said this is because the passwords had not changed since they left the company, 44% said someone still working for the company shared it with them, while 6.2% said they were able to guess it.